camiloavil/Profile-Pic-Maker/README.md

-# SelfieMaker 📸 🤳
+# ProfilePicMaker 📸 🤳

-SelfieMaker is a Python script that allows you to take any photo and extract the faces present in the image, creating the effect of a selfie.
+ProfilePicMaker is a Python script that allows you to take any photo and extract the faces present in the image, creating the effect of a selfie.
 It is a fun and easy-to-use tool that can transform your regular photos into selfie-style images.

 # Features